(For more general services, please scroll down to the bottom of the page)

 • is the author of two—soon to be three—(more than) well-praised books in the autism/Asperger world

-• has a column (“Autism Without Fear”) in the Huffington Post
+• had a column (“Autism Without Fear”) in the Huffington Post for years

 • has found that most parents and staff really like it when their autism consultant has the diagnosis himself